DiscountGrocery/myopia-wiki/-Myopia/Characters/-Player/Duck.md

 ***
 ### Ability <i class="ri-star-line"></i>

+#### Shapeshifting
 As a changeling, Duck can take the form of any humanoid.

-Duck has demonstrated proficiency in occult magic, which he uses to heal and support in combat.
+#### Magic
+Proficient in the occult, supporting allies with inspiration and healing while hindering opponents.
+#### Maneuverability
+Nimble, agile, and reflexive, Duck can move across the battlefield extremely quickly.
+- Rocket sandals designed by Tonik allow quickened movement and the ability to fly for a short while.
+- A golden scarf allows Duck to distract and reposition opponents, while granting him even more mobility.
+#### Weapons
+Duck is a graceful fighter, using finesse melee weapons.
+* A magical spear that returns when thrown.

-Duck's primary weapon of choice is Remembrance, a powerful scythe granted to him by the Forgotten Prince.
+* Remembrance, a majestic scythe granted to him by the Forgotten Prince.
+* Silence, a sentimental sword given to him by Rime, granted to him by the Prince of Frost.

+#### Fey Influence
-The Forgotten Prince protects Duck from death by taking control of his body (represented by an ethereal mask), as well as enhancing his magic ability.
+The Forgotten Prince protects Duck from death by taking control of his body in dire circumstances (represented by an ethereal mask).

+The Forgotten Prince provides other supporting magic, indicated by tendril-like smoke.

+#### Aberrant Mark
+Caused due to being the child of a Sivis and Cannith, the mark indirectly channels Maylyn and her relation to The Fury.
+The mark is fuelled by feelings of rage and is satiated by retribution.

 ***
 ### Gallery <i class="ri-image-line"></i>